doitintl/vpc-flowlogs-recorder/README.md

 1. Via the AWS CloudFormation Console, locate the two stacks starting with the names you gave them during installation and delete them.

-2. By going to the VPC-FlowLogs-Recorder directory (where you cloned the git repository into)
+2. By going to the VPCFlowLogs-Recorder directory (where you cloned the git repository into)
     - First run the following:
       `sam delete --no-prompts`
     - Then cd into the cf-assistive-macros directory and run the same command there